fal-works/p5js-templates/docs/README.md

 For the code editor, [Visual Studio Code](https://code.visualstudio.com/) (or VS Code in short) is assumed to be used.

+*Note:*
+These are not for complete beginners and assume that you know about the basics of JavaScript and p5.js.
+However you don't have to be an expert at all!

 ## List of templates

-Choose one that suits your needs and preferences.
+On your needs and preferences.

 ### [[ P ]](https://github.com/fal-works/p5js-template-p)